akielaries/akielaries.github.io/_pages/about.md

   covering topics such as linear algebra, machine learning, number theory and more.
 I don't work on it much these days but is an interesting and semi-applicable project.

+  * [libinfluxdb](https://github.com/akielaries/libinfluxdb) - HTTP-base C API for InfluxDB.
+  Contains a simple set of functions that could probably be fixed up more.

   * [sysd](https://github.com/akielaries/sysd) - This is a simple system daemon
   for monitoring the single board devices (BeagleBones RPis, Jetsons, etc.) in my home lab.
   There is a central host that has an instance of InfluxDB running with a daemon listening for